An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Introduction

-To address the challenges posed by initialization inefficiencies, \emph{initialization-free quantum algorithms} have been proposed, designed to mitigate the reliance on precise state preparation~\cite{CKL01, CKL05}.
-These algorithms leverage arbitrary unknown mixed states as auxiliary registers, returning them to their initial state at the end of computation.
-This flexibility eliminates the need for time-consuming initialization processes while maintaining computational efficiency comparable to conventional quantum algorithms.
-These merits enhance feasibility for practical implementation on current quantum hardware including systems with inherent initialization constraints, such as trapped-ion platforms.
-However, existing initialization-free algorithms are limited to solving specific problems, such as Deutsch-Jozsa, Simon, and period-finding~\cite{CKL01, CKL05}.
+To mitigate this issue, \emph{initialization-free quantum algorithms} have been proposed~\cite{CKL01, CKL05}.
+These algorithms allow the use of an arbitrary unknown mixed state as the auxiliary register, while ensuring that the state is restored after computation.
+By virtue of these features, initialization-free quantum algorithms can avoid auxiliary register initialization and utilize intermediate quantum states generated by other computations, while maintaining computational efficiency comparable to conventional quantum algorithms.
+This can also improve the space efficiency in the scenarios where intermediate quantum states are reused as auxiliary registers.
+However, existing works on initialization-free algorithms have been limited to specific problems such as the Deutsch-Jozsa problem, Simon's problem, and period-finding~\cite{CKL01, CKL05}.

-Building on these foundational results, we present a generalized initialization-free quantum algorithm tailored for solving a broader class of the AHSP.
-By extending initialization-free algorithms to all instances of AHSP, we make them applicable to a wider range of problems in quantum computation.
-Moreover, since every quantum algorithm providing exponential speed-up can be reduced to an instance of AHSP, our result has far-reaching implications.
-Specifically, it suggests that our initialization-free framework could be applied to any quantum algorithm offering exponential speed-up, thus resolving initialization bottlenecks across a broad spectrum of quantum computational tasks.
-As a result, our work contributes a significant step forward in the pursuit of scalable and robust quantum algorithms.
+Here, we present an initialization-free quantum algorithm for the AHSP, extending the framework to all finite abelian groups.
+Our algorithm can adopt an arbitrary unknown mixed state as the auxiliary register and removes the need for initialization of the auxiliary register while preserving computational cost comparable to existing methods.
+Our algorithm also restores the state of the auxiliary register to its original form after completing the computations.
+Since many important quantum algorithms that achieve exponential speed-ups, including Simon's and Shor's algorithms, can be formulated within the framework of the AHSP, our result broadens the applicability of initialization-free techniques.

 This paper is organized as follows.
-First, we introduce some definitions and propositions as preliminaries in Section~\ref{pre}.
+In Section~\ref{pre}, we introduce some definitions and propositions as preliminaries.
 In Section~\ref{sec:stan}, we review the standard quantum algorithm for AHSP.
 In Section~\ref{sec:ifqa}, we present our initialization-free algorithm for AHSP.
 In Section~\ref{sec:conclusion}, we conclude by summarizing our results and some future works.